 Cassidy admitted in his memoir that he was never attracted to Dey, despite the fact that she was one of the hottest female stars of the '70s, but finally relented and gave into her pursuit.
 After The Partridge Family had stopped taping, they ended up sleeping together for a one-night stand and he ended up regretting it.
 A romantic relationship never came to fruition after all of Dey’s efforts.

 After Dey had gotten her way, and gotten Cassidy out of her system, they remained friendly.
 They even appeared on television together to present the Viewers’ Choice Award at the 1990 MTV Video Music Awards.
 Of course, it was all scripted, but they playfully went back and forth with a little friendly banter which made America smile.

-Years later, however, after Cassidy’s memoir was released, Dey did not take kindly to his “tell-all” about their little tryst.
-It was not something she ever intended to share with the public and that put a strain on their friendship.
+Years later, Dey did not take kindly when Cassidy spilled he beans about their little tryst in his memoir.
+It was not something she ever intended to share with the public, and that put a strain on their friendship.
 He reportedly attempted to apologize to Dey but she never responded.
 By all accounts, they never spoke again before Cassidy passed away.